wkjagt/godocs/effective_go.md

 }
 ```

-In the Go libraries, you'll find that when an if statement doesn't flow into the next statement—that is, the body ends in break, continue, goto, or return—the unnecessary else is omitted.
+In the Go libraries, you'll find that when an `if` statement doesn't flow into the next statement — that is, the body ends in `break`, `continue`, `goto`, or `return` — the unnecessary `else` is omitted.

 ```go
 f, err := os.Open(name)